 - Meetings are open to the public and are held on the second Wednesday of the month, except for July, August, and December; 6:30-9:00 PM

 - COVID POLICY (Click Here) – Please visit our Meetings/Covid page for the most recent Guild Policy regarding Covid.

 - Zoom info will be sent to members via eNews the Friday prior to the meeting; non-members should contact Richard Vogt.

-- Location: Phinney Neighborhood Center Room 6 (upstairs), 6532 Phinney Ave.
+- Location (in-person): Phinney Neighborhood Center Room 6 (upstairs), 6532 Phinney Ave.
 N Seattle, WA 98103.

 Click HERE for a map.

 - 7:00 – Show and Tell.

 - 7:30 – Program Begins

 October 11th, 2023 (Wednesday): Lois Russell: "From There to Here"

 Please join us Wednesday, October 11th at 6:30pm for a presentation by Lois Russell.
 On Zoom Only.